lg198/CodeFrayAPI/README.md

 You can test your code by compiling it and packaging it into a jarfile.
 Starting the CodeFray game will allow you to select your controller jar.
 You can run it against another controller jarfile you have, or one of the several included controllers.

 ## Rules
 The official CodeFray implementation rules can be found [here](https://github.com/lg198/CodeFray/wiki/Rules).
+Read them, as they are important.